spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/is-mariadb-mysql-used-in-the-project.md

 template: howto-guide-template
 ---

-# Is MariaDB / MySQL used in the project?

-{% info_block infoBox %}

-Resources: Backend

-{% endinfo_block %}

-## Description

-1. DB driver information has to be provided as part of the prerequisites.
+Database driver information has to be provided as part of the prerequisites.
+To check for additional complexities, in the source code, check how database driver features are used.

-2. Review source code in order to identify DB driver specific features usage in order to see additional complexities.
+## Resources

+Backend

 ## Formula

-Approximately 5 days per DB.
+Approximately 5 days per database.